-The Academy of Motion Picture Arts and Sciences announces the winners of the first Academy Awards on this day in 1929.
+The Academy of Motion Picture Arts and Sciences announces the winners of the first Academy Awards on February 18, 1929.
 It was a far cry from the suspense, glamour and endless press coverage surrounding the Oscars today: The first award recipients’ names were printed on the back page of the academy’s newsletter.
 A few days later, Variety published the information–on page seven.
+The ceremony was then held in May.

 Spearheaded by movie mogul Louis B. Mayer, the Academy was organized in May 1927 as a non-profit organization dedicated to the advancement and improvement of the film industry.
 The first awards went to movies produced in 1927 and 1928.
 Though the announcements were made in February 1929, the actual awards weren’t given out until May 16, 1929, in a ceremony and banquet held in the Blossom Room of the Hollywood Roosevelt Hotel.
 Some 270 people attended the dinner, many paying $5 each for a ticket.